 p.S.
 Why does this forum screw up the capitalization of your posts?
 I post it correctly and then it comes out with no caps???

 Based on what you said, according to her statements, you might not notice any changes really until five weeks.
 Then again, you've said you've noticed some.
 I for one think her "stages" are a bunch of crap.
 I actually was on her diet before I got sick again and I can tell you I pretty much felt like total trash nearly the entire time.
-I was really, terribly bad for at least four or five months (and I mean bad, like sick and crying or rolling around like a person almost every day), okay for like six more (i still couldn't even drive at this time), and then fine until I screwed up (i didn't actually know I had it yet).
+I was really, terribly bad for at least four or five months (and I mean bad, like sick and crying or rolling around like a moron almost every day), okay for like six more (i still couldn't even drive at this time), and then fine until I screwed up (i didn't actually know I had it yet).
 I don't believe she went through enough people before she wrote that, something tells me she didn't.
 She does seem to admit that there are plenty of exceptions when she says something in there about "everyone is different," but she should have given more examples of this.
 I think she does give one, saying something or rather about someone going through all the stages in a week or something.
 I can tell you that me, on my diet, was pretty dang good after two weeks, with sweeps in emotion and physical symptoms for about two months and then evened out until I had one bad day a week, then one every two weeks, then two days in a row every three weeks and currently none.
 I wouldn't take what she says to heart, it can be frustrating if you do.
 I did not follow her phases at all and I don't think anyone on here has.
-The more I think about that book she wrote, the more it kind of angers me off, I think she's just milking it for cash now and not updating it.
+The more I think about that book she wrote, the more it kind of pisses me off, I think she's just milking it for cash now and not updating it.

 Oh, hahahah!
 Sorry, reading that up there it makes it seem like you're doing hers.
 Yeah, as I said, I don't agree with them.
 It's too exact to apply to everyone.
 If that were true, it would be like saying everyone reacts in the same amount of time to a drug.
 Not true.
 Maybe she was trying to make people hopeful with that, who knows?
 Might have done the opposite for those unfortunates, however, who go up to a year without feeling back to normal.
 I noticed quite a few people in airola's diet book were not back to 100% for up to 13 weeks.
 Some didn't even show any improvement at all for up to six months.
 Sucks.